Msaghu/aws-bootcamp-cruddur-2023/journal/week4.md

 - Correctly sanitize parameters passed to SQL to execute

 ### Security for Amazon RDS and Postgres
-**What are the different types of Amazon RDS Databse Engines?**
-- Amazon Aurora
-- MySQL
-- MariaDB
-- PostreSQL
-- Oracle
-- Microsoft SQL Server

 **Security best practises - AWS**
-- Use VPCs: Use Amazon Virtula Private Cloud to create a private netwrok for your RDS instance.
+- Use VPCs: Use Amazon Virtual Private Cloud to create a private netwrok for your RDS instance.
 This helps prevent unauthorized access to your instance from the public internet.
+While creat9ing security groups, NEVER allow inbound traffic from the internet, but rather only from known IP adderesses.
 - Compliance standard is what the business requires.
 - RDS Instances should only be in the AWS region that you are legally allowed to be holding user data in.
-- Amazon Oranisations SCP - to manage RDS deletion, RDS creation, region lock, RDS encryption enforced.
+- Amazon Organisations SCP - to manage RDS deletion, RDS creation, region lock, RDS encryption enforced.
 - AWS CloudTrail is enabled and monitored to trigger alerts on malicious RDS behaviour by an identity in AWS.
 - Amazon Guard Duty is enabled in the account and region of RDS.

 **Security best practises - Application/Developer**
 - RDS instance to use appropriate authentication - Use IAM authentication, kerberos
 - Database User Lifecycle Management - Create, Modify, Delete Users
-- Security Group to be restrictedonly to known IPs
+- Security Group to be restricted only to known IPs
-- Not have RDS be internet accessible
+- Should not have the RDS be internet accessible
 - Encryption in Transit for comms between Apps and RDS
 - Secret Management - Master user password can be used with AWS Secrets Manager to automatically rotate the secrets for the Amazon RDS.